 Following that was GTA V and in 1440p in-game benchmark I’ve got 130 fps on average and 72 fps in 4k.

 The most demanding game I’ve tested was Assassins Creed Odyssey.
-Even in 1440p using Ultra-high settings, in-game benchmark average fps fallen below 60 and in 4k it was around 39 fps on average.
+Even in 1440p using Ultra-high settings, in-game benchmark average fps fell below 60 and in 4k it was around 39 fps on average.

 Basically, you do not need 60 fps to play this game, but you could definitely use High settings instead and gain more frames here.